Where do I locate motherboard sound drivers?

 If you have not recently reinstalled Microsoft Windows, it's possible that your audio drivers are corrupt.
 Open Device Manager and remove all devices under Sound, video and game controllers and any Other devices.
 Once removed reboot the computer and let Microsoft Windows re-detect the audio drivers.

 Motherboard chipset drivers

-Reinstalling the motherboard chipset drivers will usually resolve this issue.
-If your computer came with a Motherboard CD, install the chipset drivers from the CD and the sound drivers if also available on the CD.
+Reinstalling the motherboard chipset drivers will resolve this issue.
+If your computer came with a motherboard CD, install the chipset drivers from the CD and the sound drivers if also available on the CD.

 Sound card drivers

-A listing of motherboard manufacturers and their drivers can be found on our motherboard chipset drivers page.
+For a list of motherboard manufacturers and their drivers, see our motherboard chipset drivers index.